10XGenomics/enclone/expanded.md

 This page explains the origin of certain illusory clonotype expansions, and exhibits one example of how to detect them.

-These illusory expansions are known to occur on occasion (see below for a demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that seed multiple GEM partitions in the 10x system, thence yielding a clonotype which appears larger than its true size.
+These expansions are known to occur occasionally (see below for one possible mechanism), and we hypothesize that they arise when an individual cell disintegrates or leaks.
+This leaves fragments that seed multiple GEM partitions, producing a clonotype that appears larger than its true size.

 We believe that events of this type usually originate from plasma or plasmablast B cells.
 We thus focus on B cells on this page.
 However with obvious changes, the same methods also apply to